Lab 1: Cartesian trajectory planning¶

 These trajectories are generated because the robot is under a joint velocity controller with an Inverse Kinematics solver (implemented using the ros2 control package - Described in Example 7).

-Snippet of the velocity-based circular trajecotry:
+Snippet of the velocity-based circular trajectory:

 for (int i = 0; i < trajectory_len; i++)